ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 The inside of the machine is filthy.
 It's typical for the soundproofing foam to disintegrate into a sort of goo in Selectrics, but there is also a lot of dust and debris in there.
 However, there is no immediately visible damage - but I noticed two screws and a short metal rod lying at the bottom of the machine!
 That will need investigating.

+*UPDATE: I was kindly pointed out that this shaft is the hand-cycle tool extension!
+So that's a slight relief.*

 ## Gathering information

 ### Manuals